Passive egocentric data for robot learning

 03

-From human activity to robot capability
+From real routines to robot capability

-Help shape the data foundation for robots.
+Help build the passive data layer for robots.